 Curtains aren’t just flat sheets of fabric that you hang on a pole or track.
 The amount of fabric you need depends on the curtain’s “fullness,” which determines how gathered or tailored the curtains will look when hung.
 Fullness is often determined by the curtain heading type you choose.
 Here’s a rundown of the recommended fullness for different heading types:

-Now that you understand the concept of fullness and heading types, let’s dive into how to use the Curtain Fabric Calculator.
+Now that you understand the concept of fullness and heading types, let’s dive into how to use the Fabric Calculator for Curtains.

 How to Use Our Curtain Fabric Calculator